 Switches and breakers labeled "ACC" are blank.
 Both are used for non-factory installed accessories.
-See page 6-6, for recommended breaker amperages.
+See the Accessory Wiring Color and Fuse/Breaker Size Chart at the end of this chapter for recommended breaker amperages.
 Switch labels are available from your dealer for non-factory installed options.